crcx/retro10/doc/RetroLanguage.rst

   call .
   ;

-Simple operations that map to single instructions are inlined by the Retro compiler, saving some call/return overhead.
+Simple operations that map to single instructions can (optionally) be inlined by the Retro compiler, saving some call/return overhead.
 Other optimizations are also possible.

 Interpreting and Compiling
 --------------------------